pranigopu/artificialIntelligence/assignment2/assignment2-part1-firstOrderLogic.md

 - Anyone who buys carrots by the bushel owns either a rabbit or a grocery store
 - Someone who hates something owned by another person will not date that person

+_Additional information_...<br>The sentences you just heard reminds you of a person: Robin.

 **Conclusion**:

 - If the person you are looking for does not own a grocery store, she will not date you

----

-**Interpretations of some phrases**...
+## Interpretations of certain words & phrases

 - "Own" means the same as "Have"
 - "Anyone who owns a rabbit hates anything that chases any rabbit" means for all $x$, if $x$ is a rabbit & $y$ chases $x$, then the person hates $y$
 - "Anyone who buys... " means " All people who buy... "
 - "Someone who hates..." means "All people who hate..."
-- "The person you are looking for" means "ROBIN"
+- "The person you are looking for" in this context means "Robin"

-Note that we interpret "the person you are looking for" as "ROBIN" is because the premises hold true for individual named Robin (i.e. "ROBIN"), and the final conclusion is a hypothetical involving the person for whom the premises hold true.
+Note that we interpret "the person you are looking for" as Robin based on the additional information given after the premises.
+From the additional information, we interpret that the premises involving "the person you are looking for" hold true for individual named Robin.
+Furthermore, the final conclusion is a hypothetical involving the person for whom the premises hold true.
+This interpretation helps make the formulation of logical statements more convenient, since we do not need an extra set of predicates or functions to specify "the person you are looking for."

 ## Definitions